What is a Biological Sciences Divisions (BSD) Postdoctoral Fellow?

 Income Taxes and FICA

-For U.S. citizens, permanent residents, and resident aliens, The University of Chicago is not required to withhold income taxes or deduct F.I.C.A. contributions (Social Security taxes), from the stipends and supplements.
-Each Fellow should file a declaration of estimated tax (IRS Form 1040-ES and Illinois, IL-1040-ES) and pay quarterly installments of the tax on the stipends and supplements (and any other taxable income).
-Failure to file the declaration will subject the fellow to interest on any under-payment of tax when he/she files an annual tax return.
+For U.S. citizens, permanent residents, and resident aliens, the University of Chicago is not required to withhold income taxes or deduct F.I.C.A. contributions (Social Security taxes), from stipends.
+However, any supplements received ARE taxable.
+Each Fellow should file a declaration of estimated tax (IRS Form 1040-ES and Illinois, IL-1040-ES) and pay quarterly installments of the tax on the stipend.
+Supplements (and other taxable income) will be subjected to tax dedutions by the University.
+Failure to file the declaration of estimated tax will subject the fellow to interest on any under-payment of tax when he/she files an annual tax return.